kernelmachine/kernelmachine.github.io.archive/_posts/2016-09-13-The-PlayRust-Classifier.md

 This approach to handling errors is different from the unchecked exceptions paradigm in languages like Python or Java.
 Unlike try/except, `try!` is precise.
 In the former paradigm, you tend to wrap larger codeblocks with try/except, when in reality only parts of the code may fail.

 Furthermore, potential errors are  baked into the output type of the function (the `Result` type).
-This means that the caller knows *without knowledge of function implementation* that the function may return an error.
+This means that proper error handling can occur *without knowledge of function implementation*.
 On the developer's side, it's easy to move from research code to production, just `Ctrl+F` the `unwraps`, and handle them with `try!` macros.

 ### Typed approach to Dataframes